Date

 Arrive in Scotland’s historic “Granite City” and transfer to the heart of the city for an overnight stay.
 In the evening, gather with fellow travelers for a festive welcome orientation and reception.

-Overnight: Mercure Aberdeen Caledonian Hotel
+Overnight: Sandman Signature Aberdeen Hotel and Spa

 Meals: R